 Need an automated process to do all the heavy lifting?
 See how Proven is helping VC firms just like yours provide better solutions to their portfolio companies.

-The vendors your fund and portcos need will vary considerably depending on resources, market type, business development objectives, etc. In the venture capital industry, we rely on vendors, aka suppliers, to provide a myriad of solutions, technology, and other services to achieve our business goals.
-It takes a lot of moving parts to run a successful venture fund, and that's why we need to ensure we're working with the best possible vendor partners.
+The vendors your fund and portcos need will vary considerably depending on resources, market type, business development objectives, and other factors.
+In the venture capital industry, we rely on vendors, also known as suppliers, to provide a myriad of solutions, technologies, and other services to achieve our business goals.

 Hence the need to ensure that, as director of platform, your team goes above and beyond to proactively engage in contract negotiations.
 Why?
 Because finding the right solutions that generate cost savings for the portfolio companies often leads to better ROI for the fund and startups.